visdesignlab/upset2/README.md

 The `data` object should be an array of objects.
 Each object should contain all the set membership boolean values as well as any attributes.

 The `annotations` object should be an object with a nested object field `columns`.
-The `columns` field should contain each possible column in the data, as well as the type for each column.
-This should be every possible set as well as any attribute type.
+This field is a mapping of the column name to the column's data type.
+The `columns` field should contain an entry for each possible column in the data, as well as the type for each column.

-The column which is the name of the item should be of type `label`.
+The entry corresponding to the column which is the name of the item should be of type `label`.
 This will be used to generate ids and name the subsets. *Note*: There should only be one `label` column.
-Any set membership should be a boolean type.
-Finally, any attribute should be a `number` type.
+Any entry for a set membership column should be a boolean type.
+Finally, any entry for an attribute column should be a `number` type.

 In the example below, the item name is `Name`, noted by the `label` type.
 The sets are `School`, `Blue Hair`, `Duff Fan`, `Evil`, `Male`, and `Power Plant`.
 The only attribute in this dataset is `Age`, which is a number.
 This is clear in the annotations object, which denotes this.